hacker-crypto888/texts-words-write/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+It is very important that:

+- [ ] the lists were reinitiased after edits
+- [ ] the user could play the loaded words after edits
+- [ ] the user could add a single new word

 # My UI (User Interface)

 The user must be able to: